Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/types-subtypes-and-special-abilities.md

 endangered.
 The creature can use the run action while swimming, provided it swims in a straight line.

+### Native Subtype
-**Native Subtype:** A subtype applied only to outsiders.
+A subtype applied only to outsiders.
 These creatures have mortal ancestors or a strong connection to the Material Plane and can be raised, reincarnated, or resurrected just as other living creatures can be.
 Creatures with this subtype are native to the Material Plane (hence the subtype's name).
 Unlike true outsiders, native outsiders need to eat and sleep.

+### Natural Weapons
-**Natural Weapons:** Natural weapons are weapons that are physically a part of a creature.
+Natural weapons are weapons that are physically a part of a creature.
 A creature making a melee attack with a natural weapon is considered armed and does not provoke attacks of opportunity.
 Likewise, it threatens any space it can reach.
 Creatures do not receive